H.R. 5254: Gateway Partnership Act

 Why it matters

 H.R.
-5254 creates a one-time pilot for Gateway Arch National Park.
-The Interior Department could sign a single agreement with the Gateway Arch Park Foundation, letting it host private events in places like the Arch Visitor Center and the Old Courthouse for up to 5 years.
+5254, the Gateway Partnership Act, sets up a one-time experiment for Gateway Arch National Park in St. Louis.
+The Interior Department could sign a single agreement with the Gateway Arch Park Foundation to host private events at the park, including inside buildings like the Arch Visitor Center and the Old Courthouse.

 H.R.
 5254 Bill Summary